 - Create scalable system Any business should have growth potential (user base growth, new markets entry).
 If your project is client-server based, you have to check if your servers can withstand high load.

-Feedback helps your product to become better and can define the direction of project’s future development.
+Feedback helps your product to become better and can define the direction of the project’s future development.
 Keep analyzing user feedback even if your project launch was a success.
-After its release the product can be improved during few two-week iterations.
+After its release, the product can be improved during a few two-week iterations.
 This is the way how the product can become what users want it to be.

-Next your development team can start long-term project support by adding new features and improving what has been already developed.
-In japanese car industry there is a term for this process – “Kaizen” (activities that continuously improve all project’s features.)
+Next, your development team can start long-term project support by adding new features and improving what has been already developed.
+In the Japanese car industry, there is a term for this process – “Kaizen” (activities that continuously improve all project’s features.)

 Short development cycle combined with quick product launch can provide information about product’s weak points and various mistakes that were made during initial planning.
 This information can be used for a pivot (direction change).

-Pivot type may vary depending on which challenges that your project has to face (economical or legal issues).
-Lean startup allows you to minimize your development budget so your team can use more resources for resolving those issues.
+Pivot-type may vary depending on which challenges that your project has to face (economical or legal issues).
+The lean startup allows you to minimize your development budget so your team can use more resources for resolving those issues.